husmen/CV/rendercv_output/Houssem_Menhour_CV.typ

 #one-col-entry(
-  content: [A software engineer with 5 years of experience in computer vision and machine learning.
-I have a strong passion for R&D work and excellent programming skills applied across various domains including but not limited to machine vision, computed tomography, data analysis and system programming.
-I am about to finish my MSc in Computer Science & Engineering from the University of Oulu and looking for new and interesting challenges to tackle.
+  content: [SW engineer with 5 years in computer vision and applied research; MSc in Computer Science & Engineering \(completing Aug 2025\).
+Passionate about building production-grade and highly optimized imaging and ML systems across machine vision, computed tomography, and robotics.
+Seeking senior ML\/SW engineering roles in remote sensing to drive R&D and deliver measurable impact.
 ]
 )